ctrl-Sebastian/Printune/README.md

 ### `main.py`

 - **No user-defined functions.**
-  This file only imports and runs `TagifyApp` from `ui.py`.
+  This file only imports and runs `PrintuneApp` from `ui.py`.

 ---

 ### `ui.py`

-#### class TagifyApp(CTk)
+#### class PrintuneApp(CTk)
-Main application class for Tagify.
+Main application class for Printune.
 Handles all UI components and user interactions.

 - **`__init__(self)`**
   Initializes the main window, sets up state variables, and calls `create_frames()` and `show_home_page()`.